ashleyzink/EventTrackerProject/README.md

 * JSON
 * JUnit Testing

+Week 2 - Additional
+* JS
+* DOM Manipulation

 ### Lessons Learned

 I was very comfortable with the first part of this project.
 I know that won't be the case for the second part, and look forward to getting my hands dirty in JavaScript.

 ### How To Run
+Week 1
 Use the above routes to access the back end information.
 Next week there will be a website to access the database.

+Week 2
+When you first load the webpage, there is a table of the available cookies to view.
+By clicking on one of the cookie rows, it will display all of the cookie information available in the database, for that one cookie.
+The other option to get all of the information to display is by searching for the id # that is provided for each cookie in the table.
+There is also the option to add a new cookie to the database, or update an existing cookie.